Next Start

 Aric’s rides were usually cut short by mechanical failure, but repairing the motorcycle only increased his enthusiasm of wanting to become a motorcycle technician.
 His uncle showed him the basics and gave him a place to experiment with tools and mechanical parts.

 During one of his maintenance sessions, it just clicked that being a motorcycle technician was what he wanted to do with his life.
 “I always knew from a young age that I wanted to work with my hands because it’s more entertaining.
 It makes me happy.”
-Boyd enrolled at the Motorcycle Mechanics Institute (a division of UTI) in Orlando, Florida.
+Boyd enrolled in the Motorcycle Technician Training program at Universal Technical Institute in Orlando, Florida.
 His background with his uncle’s motorcycle certainly was an advantage, but Aric was surprised how much he didn’t know about the machines he loved.

 After completing the 48-week program, Boyd took on the even greater challenge of finding a job in the highly competitive motorcycle industry.

-The skills and knowledge he obtained at MMI helped him get a job within two months.1.3 His training gave him more than just motorcycle knowledge; it gave him work ethic, critical thinking skills and a professional attitude.
+The skills and knowledge he obtained helped him get a job within two months.1 His training gave him more than just motorcycle knowledge; it gave him work ethic, critical thinking skills and a professional attitude.

-Today, Boyd works as a service technician for Seminole PowerSports, but the road from MMI to his current position was not a straight shot.
+Today, Boyd works as a service technician for Seminole PowerSports, but the road from UTI to his current position was not a straight shot.

 “I first got into Seminole PowerSports by first going to the sales department for a little while until a position opened up in the service department.”